open-simh/.github/docs/simdocs/simh_doc.md

 RUN

-In the example, if the A register is not 0, the \"ASSERT A=0\" command will be echoed, the command file will be aborted with an \"Assertion failed\" message.
+In the example, if the A register is not 0, the "ASSERT A=0" command will be echoed, the command file will be aborted with an "Assertion failed" message.
 Otherwise, the command file will continue to bring up the operating system.

 Alternative, the IF command could be used to solve the same problem: